-The IRB Chair or his or her designee will confirm validity of IND/IDE by contacting appropriate representatives at FDA.
-When research is conducted to determine the safety or effectiveness of a drug or device, the IRB Research Analyst will confirm: (1) that the drug or device has an IND or IDE (as applicable) issued by the FDA.
-Additionally for devices: the Research Analyst will confirm (1) the device fulfilled the requirements for an abbreviated IDE or (3) the device fulfilled one of the exemption categories.
+The IRB Chair or his or her designee will confirm validity of IND/IDE by reviewing the correspondence from the FDA regarding the IND/IDE or by contacting appropriate representatives at FDA.
+Regardless of the method of making a determination, the investigator's brochure cannot be used to validate the INDF or IDE.
+When research is conducted to determine the safety or effectiveness of a drug or device, the IRB Administrator will confirm: (1) that the drug or device has an IND or IDE (as applicable) issued by the FDA.
+Additionally for devices: the IRB Administrator will confirm (1) the device fulfilled the requirements for an abbreviated IDE or (3) the device fulfilled one of the exemption categories.
 The IRB will review the application and, based upon the documentation provided, determine: (1) that there is an approved IND/IDE in place, (2) that the FDA has determined that an IND is not required or that a device study is exempt or NSR, or, (3) if neither of the above, whether or not an IND is necessary, or that a device study is exempt or NSR, using the criteria below.
 The IRB cannot grant approval to the research until the IND/IDE status is determined, and, if necessary, an approved IND or IDE is in place.